jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 3. Add the box to vagrant with `vagrant box add ubuntu/bionic64`
 4. `cd` to the bionic64 directory and issue this command: `vagrant init ubuntu/bionic64`
 5. Issue the command `vagrant up`
-6. Upon successful boot, issue the command: `vagrant ssh` to connect to bionic64 virtual machine
+6. Upon successful boot, issue the command: `vagrant ssh` to connect to bionic64 virtual machine - then exit the ssh session
 7. Repeat the above steps in the centos7 directory and replace the init command with: `vagrant init centos/7`
 8. In each directory issue the command `vagrant halt` or `vagrant suspend` to power down the VMs